twitocode/Tantalum/content/University/Year 1/CS 1JC3/Computational Thinking.md

 		- you can express any number with 0 and 1
 	- Created a calculator called the Staffelwalze.
 		- He designed and it was the most advanced calculator at the time

+ - Postulated *characteristica universalis* in which all scientific ideas could be expressed.
+	 - ex - the sun will burn out in 1 year
+ - Postulated *calculus ratiocinator* which was a computing device that could determine whether what you postulated with characteristicia unviersalis was true or false
+	- **not theoretically possible**, but no one knew that until 1936 with *Alonzo Church and Alan Turing*
+		- **They proved that there were undecidable decision problems** - meaning we cannot create a computer to solve the problem.
+Leibniz's dream was impossible
+			- ex. *decidable* - take the set of all natural numbers, is a natural number prime or not?
+			- ex. *undecidable* -
+			- a computational problem that can be posed as a yes–no question on a set of input values
+		- Heavily influenced by *Kurt Godel* with his first and second incompleteness theorems.
+			1. **First theorem**:  Any math system that’s powerful enough to describe basic arithmetic (like adding, multiplying, etc.) will always have some statements that are _true_ but can’t be proven within that system. *So, math is never “complete.”*
+			2. **Second theorem**:  Such a system also can’t prove its own consistency (that it won’t lead to contradictions) from inside itself. *So, math can’t fully guarantee its own safety.*